adrelanos/aeternity-wiki/æternity-Team.md

 #### Advisor on POW "Cuckoo Cycle"

 Board Games and Artificial Intelligence, Algorithms, Complexity, Algorithmic Information Theory, Distributed Computing, Computational biology, and what-not.
-Recently he has been designing a new Proof-of-Work system called "Cuckoo Cycle", which æternity blockchain will be using.
+Recently he designed a new Proof-of-Work method called the "Cuckoo Cycle," which will be used to verify the æternity blockchain.
 John is advising the æternity team on the integration of the "Cuckoo Cycle" mining algorithm.
 <table></table>

 ***